Collect Payments with Dynamics 365 Business Central

 To collect in-person payments through a Square Terminal, you must have a Square Terminal device already onboarded in Business Central.

 After the Square Payments extension has been set up and authorized, you can access the Square Settings page by searching for "Square" in Business Central.
 This page contains configuration settings for the Square Payments extension.

-If you are using a Square Terminal device to collect in-person payments, you can select the onboarded Terminal to use, the deadline in minutes to allow a Terminal checkout, and the checkout refresh frequency.
+If you're using a Square Terminal device to collect in-person payments, you can select the onboarded Terminal to use, the deadline in minutes to allow a Terminal checkout, and the checkout refresh frequency.

 The Payment Registration section handles how payments should be reflected in Business Central.
 You can choose different Journal Template Names and Journal Batch Names for general payments, cash, and external payments, as well as the default Square location where payments should be recorded.

 This section determines whether payments made through the extension are autocaptured or placed into an